-Telepresence Avatar Brings Professor to Students
+Telepresence Avatar Technology Brings Online Professor into the Classroom

 “Profesor Avatar” serves students in remote and developing countries through holograms and robots.

 In many places around the world, access to quality educational expertise is difficult due to barriers such geographic constraints, safety concerns, and the high cost of the traditional face-to-face model.
 One group has an innovative solution.
 Across Latin America, universities are teaming up to benefit students who otherwise might miss out.